TJBChris/YTReference/howto/DeskMateWorkgroupCompanion/HOWTO.md

 * The DeskMate Workgroup Companion software.
 * Software/hardware connectivity to get the necessary files onto your Tandy system.
 * A way to unzip the files from tvdog's archive onto your system (or extract them before you transfer if needed).
-* Copies of **SHARE.EXE** and **PRINT.COM** for your version of MS-DOS.
+* Copies of **SHARE.EXE** and **PRINT.EXE** for your version of MS-DOS.
 Becuase of the wide variety of configurations, I can't point you to any particular copies.
-Be prepared to use SETVER if you need to (particularly for PRINT.COM).
+Be prepared to use SETVER if you need to (particularly for PRINT.EXE).
 If you're going to use version-mismatched files, you'll need MS-DOS 5.0 or later.

 ## Download the necessary files